Guanyin: Miaoshan

 A variant of the legend says that Miaoshan allowed herself to die at the hand of the executioner.
 According to this legend, as the executioner tried to carry out her father's orders, his axe shattered into a thousand pieces.
 He then tried a sword which likewise shattered.
 He tried to shoot Miaoshan down with arrows but they all veered off.

 Finally in desperation he used his hands.
 Miaoshan, realising the fate that the executioner would meet at her father's hand should she fail to let herself die, forgave the executioner for attempting to kill her.
 It is said that she voluntarily took on the massive karmic guilt the executioner generated for killing her, thus leaving him guiltless.
 It is because of this that she descended into the Hell-like realms.
 While there, she witnessed first-hand the suffering and horrors that the beings there must endure, and was overwhelmed with grief.
 Filled with compassion, she released all the good karma she had accumulated through her many lifetimes, thus freeing many suffering souls back into Heaven and Earth.
 In the process, that Hell-like realm became a paradise.
 It is said that Yama, the ruler of hell, sent her back to Earth to prevent the utter destruction of his realm, and that upon her return she appeared on Fragrant Mountain.

-Another tale says that Miaoshan never died, but was in fact transported by a supernatural tiger, believed to be the Deity of the Place, to Fragrant Mountain.
+Another tale says that Miaoshan never died, but was in fact transported by a supernatural tiger, believed to be the Deity of the Mountain, to Fragrant Mountain.

 The legend of Miaoshan usually ends with Miaozhuang Wang, Miaoshan's father, falling ill with jaundice.
 No physician was able to cure him.
 Then a monk appeared saying that the jaundice could be cured by making a medicine out of the arm and eye of one without anger.
 The monk further suggested that such a person could be found on Fragrant Mountain.
 When asked, Miaoshan willingly offered up her eyes and arms.
 Miaozhuang Wang was cured of his illness and went to the Fragrant Mountain to give thanks to the person.
 When he discovered that his own daughter had made the sacrifice, he begged for forgiveness.
-The story concludes with Miaoshan being transformed into the Thousand Armed Guanyin, and the king, queen and her two sisters building a temple on the mountain for her.
+The story concludes with Miaoshan being transformed into the Thousand-Armed Guanyin, and the king, queen and her two sisters building a temple on the mountain for her.
 She began her journey to a pure land and was about to cross over into heaven when she heard a cry of suffering from the world below.
 She turned around and saw the massive suffering endured by the people of the world.
 Filled with compassion, she returned to Earth, vowing never to leave till such time as all suffering has ended.